-We believe that the principal competitive factors in our industry are product selection, including locally relevant offerings, value pricing, convenient locations, technical services and customer service.
-Some of our competitors have a larger number of stores, and some of them have a greater market presence, name recognition and financial, distribution, marketing and other resources than we have.
-We believe that we compete effectively with our competitors with our distinctive branded selection and superior customer service, as well as our commitment to understanding and providing merchandise that is relevant to our targeted customer base.
-We cater to the outdoor enthusiast and believe that we have both an in-depth knowledge of the technical outdoor customer and a "grab and go" store environment that is uniquely conducive to their need for value and convenience.
-We believe that our flexible store format, combined with our low-cost, high-service model, also allows us to enter and serve smaller markets that our larger competitors cannot penetrate as effectively.
-In addition, certain barriers, including legal restrictions, exist on the sale of our product offerings that comprise a portion of our revenue, such as firearms, ammunition, certain cutlery, propane and reloading powder, and create a structural barrier to competition from many online retailers.
-Finally, over the last few years several big box retailers have either fully exited, or significantly reduced their exposure to the hunting and shooting sports categories as federal, state and local laws became more restrictive.
-Given our strong position in the hunting and shooting sports market, we believe we are well positioned to meet the needs of consumers seeking products in these large categories.
+We believe the principal competitive factors in our industry are product selection, including locally relevant offerings, value pricing, convenient locations, technical services, and customer service.
+Some of our competitors operate a larger number of stores and have a greater market presence, name recognition, and more financial, distribution, marketing, and other resources than we do.
+However, we believe we compete effectively through our distinctive branded selection, superior customer service, and commitment to understanding and providing merchandise relevant to our target customer base.
+We cater to outdoor enthusiasts and possess both an in-depth knowledge of the technical outdoor customer and a "grab-and-go" store environment that uniquely meets their need for value and convenience.
+Our flexible store format, combined with our low-cost, high-service model, enables us to enter and serve smaller markets that our larger competitors cannot penetrate as effectively.

+Additionally, certain legal restrictions exist on the sale of some of our product offerings, such as firearms, ammunition, certain cutlery, propane, and reloading powder, which create structural barriers to competition from many online retailers.
+Over the past few years, several big-box retailers have either exited or significantly reduced their exposure to the hunting and shooting sports categories due to increasing federal, state, and local regulations.
+Given our strong position in the hunting and shooting sports market, we believe we are well-positioned to meet consumer demand in these large categories.

-Our principal competitors include the following:
+Our principal competitors include:

-- independent, local specialty stores with locally relevant, but often limited, product offerings; - other specialty retailers that compete with us across a significant portion of our merchandising categories through retail store, catalog or e-commerce businesses; - large-format sporting goods stores and chains; - mass merchandisers, warehouse clubs, discount stores and department stores; and - online retailers with deep offerings in the product categories in which we compete.
+П Independent, local specialty stores with locally relevant but often limited product offerings Other specialty retailers that compete with us across a significant portion of our merchandising categories through retail stores, catalogs, or e-commerce businesses Large-format sporting goods stores and chains Mass merchandisers, warehouse clubs, discount stores, and department stores Online retailers with deep offerings in our product categories

 Independent, Local Specialty Stores.
-These stores generally range in size from approximately 2,000 to 10,000 square feet, and typically focus on more than one specific product categories, such as hunting, fishing or camping.
+These stores generally range in size from approximately 2,000 to 10,000 square feet and typically focus on one or more specific product categories, such as hunting, fishing, or camping.

 Other Specialty Retailers.
-Some of the other specialty retailers that compete with us across a significant portion of our merchandising categories are large-format retailers, with stores that generally range in size from 40,000 to 250,000 square feet.
-These retailers seek to offer a broad selection of merchandise focused on hunting, fishing, camping and other outdoor product categories.
-Some of these stores combine the characteristics of an outdoor retailer with outdoor entertainment and theme attractions.
-We believe that the number of these stores that can be supported in any single market area is limited because of their large size and significant per-store buildout cost.
-Other specialty retailers are smaller chains that typically focus on offering a broad selection of merchandise in one or more of the following product categories-hunting, fishing, camping or other outdoor product categories.
-We believe we can offer a broader and deeper selection of merchandise or specialized services than these other outdoor-focused retail chains.
+Some of the specialty retailers that compete with us across multiple merchandising categories are large-format retailers, with stores typically ranging from 40,000 to 250,000 square feet.
+These retailers aim to offer a broad selection of merchandise focused on hunting, fishing, camping, and other outdoor categories.
+Some combine retail with outdoor entertainment and theme attractions.
+We believe the number of these stores that can be supported in any single market area is limited due to their large size and significant per-store buildout cost.

+Other specialty retailers are smaller chains that typically offer a broad selection of merchandise in one or more of the following categories-hunting, fishing, camping, or other outdoor activities.
+We believe we offer a broader and deeper selection of merchandise and specialized services than these retailers.

 Large-Format Sporting Goods Stores and Chains.
-These stores generally range from 20,000 to 80,000 square feet and offer a broad selection of sporting goods merchandise covering a variety of sporting goods categories, including baseball, basketball, football and home gyms, as well as hunting, fishing and camping.
-However, we believe that the amount of space at these stores devoted to our outdoor product categories limits the extent of their offerings in these
+These stores generally range from 20,000 to 80,000 square feet and offer a broad selection of sporting goods, including baseball, basketball, football, and home gyms, in addition to hunting, fishing, and camping.
+However, we believe the amount of space dedicated to outdoor product categories in these stores limits their offerings in these areas.

-Mass Merchandisers, Warehouse Clubs, Discount Stores and Department Stores.
-With respect to retailers in this category with physical locations, these stores generally range in size from approximately 50,000 to over 200,000 square feet and are primarily located in shopping centers, free-standing sites or regional malls.
-Hunting, fishing and camping merchandise and apparel represent a small portion of the stores' assortment and their total sales.
+Mass Merchandisers, Warehouse Clubs, Discount Stores, and Department Stores.
+Retailers in this category with physical locations generally range from approximately 50,000 to over 200,000 square feet and are primarily located in shopping centers, free-standing sites, or regional malls.
+Hunting, fishing, and camping merchandise and apparel represent a small portion of these stores' assortments and total sales.